ZZZdreamm/social-app/README.md

 https://youtu.be/yadviZcKkK8

 <h2>Online version</h2>
-Link to the website - https://zzzdreamm.github.io/social-app/
+Link to the website - https://zzzdreamm.github.io/social-app/    -> page is currently down due to lack of money for database

 <h2>Getting Started</h2>